+The CDEs made loans to the CMPA on May 27, 2010 totaling approximately \$54 million to finance the public use portion of the Park.
 In connection with this transaction, the City entered into a "put and call" agreement with U.S. Bancorp Community Development Corporation ("USBCDC"), the owner of 100% of the CTA Investment Fund.
-In September 2014, USBCDC made a permitted assignment of its interest in the CTA Investment Fund to a USBCDC managed affiliate, Community Maritime, LLC (the "Flip Fund").
-The agreement allows the Flip Fund to "put" its interest in the CTA Investment Fund to the City of Pensacola.
-If the Flip Fund exercises this option, the City will pay a purchase price of \$1,000, plus any transfer or closing costs.
-In the event the "put" is not exercised, the City can exercise a "call" option to purchase the ownership interest in an amount equal to the fair value of the interest.
-No amounts have been recorded in these financial statements related to this "put and call" option.
+In September 2014, USBCDC made a permitted assignment of its interest in the CTA Investment Fund to a USBCDC managed affiliate, Community Maritime, LLC (the "USB Flip Fund").

+On May 31, 2017, the CDEs assigned all note agreements to the Investment Fund and the USB Flip Fund excised the option to "put" its interest in the Investment Fund to the City of Pensacola for \$1,000.
+Therefore, as of May 31, 2017, the City of Pensacola is the sole manager and member of the Fund which holds the note receivable agreements for the \$54 million owed by the CMPA.
+See Note 16 for discussion of the forgiveness of this debt in June 2017.